In this no-code tutorial, you'll learn how to automatically generate any kind of marketing video using Zapier and Creatomate's video generation API.

 As we wrap up this post, I'll point you to follow-up tutorials that dive into practical applications, such as creating social media posts, personalized content, or sales outreach videos.
 You can also integrate generative AI to enhance your videos with voiceovers, subtitles, or background images.
 Stay tuned for more details at the end of this tutorial.

-There are several ways to automate your video creation process, but we'll use a straightforward approach to keep things simple.
-Zapier supports over 7,000 app integrations, so once you understand the basics, feel free to customize the workflow to suit your specific needs.
+There are many ways to automate video creation, but we'll use a straightforward approach to keep things simple.
+Zapier supports over 8,000 app integrations, so once you understand the basics, you can easily customize the workflow to fit your needs.

 The first step in generating videos is to create a template in Creatomate.
-This template will serve as the foundation for all your videos.
+This template serves as the foundation for all your videos.
+It defines the design and structure, while allowing you to change specific elements, like images, video clips, text, colors, and audio, from video to video.

 Next, we'll head over to Zapier to set up an automated workflow that: